By chance, in

 obviously were among the ones who survived, but every one of them

-saw dozens of men die right beside them that day.
-Every man
+saw dozens die right beside them that day.
+In the hospital, every man

 them die while they were spared?